 Clock Speed and Cores

 Things were nice and simple back when a processor behaved, well, like a single processor.
-One could safely say that a CPU with clock speed of 3 GHz will outperform one with 2.5 GHz.
+One could safely say that a CPU with a clock speed of 3 GHz will outperform one with 2.5 GHz.
 Cut to the present, and things get a little more confusing.
 CPUs started shipping with many structural processing units inside, each called a core.
 Multiple cores allowed processors to accomplish tasks in parallel, as each core essentially functions as a separate CPU by itself.
-Now, a quad-core processor with clock speed 2.5 GHz can outperform a dual core processor on 3GHz.
+Now, a quad-core processor with clock speed 2.5 GHz can outperform a dual-core processor on 3GHz.

 However, multi-core processors have two major drawbacks: Overheating, and excessive battery consumption, which is of particular concern in handheld devices.
 A novel solution to the latter problem involves using two types of cores, a set of less powerful, more battery saving cores, and a set of more powerful, but less battery efficient cores which take over only when the need arises (ARM’s big.LITTLE architecture).

 Also, keep in mind that while a dual-core CPU can perform twice as fast as a single core CPU, the rest of the chipset is not always capable of accepting instructions at such a speed.
 This potentially creates a bottleneck, and the effective performance boost can drop down to as low as 30%.